nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Emotional_Intelligent.md

         How can we manage our emotional life with intelligence ?
         Passions(emotions), when well excercised  have wisdom -> guide our thinking, values, survival BUT can easily go in the wrong direction.

 ## Notes:
     -> Emotions have not inherently bad,
         BUT what MATTER is whether they are:
             + APPROPRIATE to the SITUATION
             + HOW they are EXPRESSED

     -> It's not about having emotions or not but about USING them in a BALANCED and VIRTUOS(co dao duc) ways

+## What are emotions for ??
+    Our EMOTIONS GUIDE us when dealing with TASKS that are TOO IMPORTANT to DECIDE using INTELLECT alone
+    vd:
+        + danger
+        + painful loss
+        + presisting toward a goal despite frustrations
+        + bonding with a mate
+        + building a family

+    Each EMOTIONS POINTS us in a DIRECTION that has WORKED WELL to handle the recurring CHALLENGES of human life.

+    These EMOTION has become IMPRINTED into our NERVES through out evolutionary.

+    A HUMAN that IGNORES the POWER of EMOTIONS -> SHORT SIGHTED

+    When it comes to shaping our:
+        + decisions
+        + actions
+        FEELINGS AFFECT AS MUCH and OFTEN MORE than THOUGHT

+    When FEELINGS in CHARGES, INTELLIGENCE is daubuoirerach